 Practical prepping is a lifestyle.
 It embraces preparedness in a much simpler way than building a fallout shelter or buying cabin deep in the woods – as appealing as those options may sound!

 Practical prepping follows a plan that accounts for your specific needs.
 It is done consistently over time and yields the most reward for your time and money.
-Buying 2,000 for each of your favorite firearms all at once would be great but buying 100 rounds a month as you build a garden, learn how to purify water, and take a medical class will make you better able to survive a catastrophe.
+Buying 2,000 rounds for each of your favorite firearms all at once would be great but buying 100 rounds a month as you build a garden, learn how to purify water, and take a medical class will make you more resilient in a crisis.

 The long-term result of methodically prioritizing your efforts will be a stronger position in both scope and depth.
-A bulk ammo deal may be worth grabbing, but you will need the reference point of a well-thought-out plan to make those decisions when those opportunities arise.
+A bulk ammo deal may be worth grabbing, but it should be done from a SHTF plan that accounts for those decisions when the opportunities arise.

 Practical prepping is realistic.
-Prepping for tough times is best viewed as a marathon not a sprint.
-Marathons require training, and training entails planning.
-Planning maximizes your time and money, avoiding waste from bad decisions made in haste.
+Prepping for tough times is a marathon not a sprint.
+Marathons require training, and training requires planning.

 Practical prepping saves money.
 Consistent execution of your practical SHTF plan will leave you safe in your home while the world around you tears itself to shreds over rolls of toilet paper.